Patrick Ramsey: Washington Redskins

-Ramsey was drafted 32nd overall in the 2002 NFL Draft by the Washington Redskins, to replace Tony Banks as quarterback.
+Ramsey was selected in the first round with the 32nd overall pick in the 2002 NFL draft by the Washington Redskins, to replace Tony Banks as quarterback.

-On October 13, 2002 the Redskins hosted the team from Ramsey's home state, the New Orleans Saints.
+On October 13, 2002, the Redskins hosted the team from Ramsey's home state, the New Orleans Saints.
 Ramsey threw four interceptions as the Saints won 43–27.

 The 2003 season, Ramsey's first full season as a starter was even more difficult.
 He was one of the most sacked quarterbacks in the NFL that year, which was also Spurrier's last season as head coach.
 In 2004, Joe Gibbs returned to coach the team after a prolonged absence; he originally traded for Mark Brunell as the starting quarterback (and then quickly signed him to a long term extension) but replaced him with Ramsey in November.
 A month later, Gibbs named Ramsey as the starting quarterback for the 2005 season.

 In the Redskins' first game against the Chicago Bears, Ramsey suffered a minor neck injury after a clothesline hit by Chicago Bears linebacker Lance Briggs.
 Gibbs demoted Ramsey to the role of Brunell's back-up for the second game versus the Dallas Cowboys.
 It was reported that Ramsey requested a trade from the Redskins, following announcement of his demotion.
 This report was later claimed to be false by Ramsey and the Redskins organization.

 New York Jets

-In March 2006, Ramsey was traded to the New York Jets for a 6th round pick in the 2006 NFL Draft.
+In March 2006, Ramsey was traded to the New York Jets for a 6th round pick in the 2006 NFL draft.
 After failing to earn the starting quarterback position from incumbent Chad Pennington, he was cut after the 2006 season.
 He only threw a single pass for the Jets.